GALLAY/csvGuide/en/README.md

 # Guide * csv4you.com

-We are working on a new guide for csv4you.com here.
+This *English* guide for csv4you.com is a work in progress.

-This guide is a work in progress.
 Please provide feedback so that we can make it better.